roobyyi/roobyyi/README.md

 Welcome to my Data Scientist portfolio!
 I am indeed a newcomer into Data Scientist Field, however i am excited to see how i've grown in the future. 😁

-I am currently a Student at Practicum Bootcamp Indonesia taking the field of Data Scientist.
+I am now graduated from TripleTen Bootcamp and still in Jobseeking Phase.

 # Skills
 - Proficiency in Python, and SQL for Data Manipulation and Data Analysis.